 In general, determining the pitch of an existing roof is a simple calculation.
 This can be accomplished by measuring the number of inches the roof rises vertically for every 12 inches it extends horizontally.
-For example, a roof with a 6-inch-12 pitch is one where it rises 6 inches vertically for every 12 inches of the horizontal run.
-However, when determining the pitch for a new roof, both climate and materials should be considered.
+For example, a roof with a 6:12 pitch is one that rises 6 inches vertically for every 12 inches of horizontal run.
+When determining the pitch for a new roof, both climate and materials should be considered.

 Measure Roof Pitch For Existing Roof